Hupperich-Manuel/GARCH_Model_Startegy/index.md

 Finally, I recommend to invest always with common sense, being aware of the risks that these markets take with them.
 Since the strategy might have worked in the past I does not ensure positive returns in future, since there can be the possibility that the data used for the long-term testing might not be 100% certain.
 Surely there are far better trading strategies than this one, but in the end, everyone is looking for a way to maximize its profitability and so this way should not be walked on.

 ## 3. LETS LOOK HOW THIS WOULD BE IN R

+First lets call the whole cluster of libraries needed for our model:

 ```R
 library(quantmod)
 library(dygraphs)